Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Conclusions

 \section{Conclusions}

-In this work, we investigated the cosmological evolution of the proper mass of particle-like objects in $f(R,\mathcal{L}_{\rm m})$ gravity.
-Although for simplicity we focused on the $f_1(R)+\mathcal{L}_{\rm m}f_2(R)$ subclass of $f(R,\mathcal{L}_{\rm m})$ gravity, the extension of our analysis to the full class is straightforward and leads to the same qualitative conclusions.
+In this work, we investigated the evolution of the rest mass of particle-like objects in a broad class of scalar–tensor theories in which the matter Lagrangian is nonminimally coupled to a scalar field $\psi$, encompassing several well-known modified gravity theories as particular cases.

-We demonstrated that the proper mass of closed cosmic string loops, and more generally closed $p$-branes with $p \ge 1$ can evolve over cosmological timescales as a consequence of the nonminimal coupling between the gravitational and matter fields, regardless of their tiny size or tension.
-This contrasts with point particles in these theories, whose mass generally remains constant despite the nonminimal coupling, and with small particle-like objects in general relativity, whose proper mass is generally insensitive to the cosmological evolution.
+We showed that the rest mass of closed cosmic string loops, and more generally of closed $p$-branes with $p\ge1$, can evolve over cosmological timescales as a consequence of the nonminimal matter coupling, even when their size and tension are arbitrarily small.
+This behavior contrasts sharply with that of point particles, whose rest mass remains conserved within the same class of theories, as well as with small particle-like objects in general relativity, whose rest mass is insensitive to the cosmological evolution of the background spacetime.

+The origin of this qualitative difference lies in the Lagrangian identity $\mathcal{L}_{[p]}=T_{[p]}/(p+1)$, which generalizes the familiar relation $\mathcal{L}_{\rm m}=T$ satisfied by point particles.
+We have shown that the conservation of the rest mass is intimately connected to this identity: in theories with nonminimal matter couplings, the rest mass remains constant only if the relation $\mathcal{L}_{\rm m}=T$ holds.
+Consequently, the evolution of the rest mass provides a direct manifestation of the internal structure and dimensionality of the localized object.

+We emphasize that this effect can remain physically meaningful even if the nonminimal coupling is significant only during a finite stage of the cosmological evolution.
+Indeed, the coupling function may be tuned so that the nonminimal interaction is effectively absent at both early and late times, while remaining active during an intermediate epoch.
+In such a scenario, two branes with identical initial rest masses may emerge with different final rest masses once the interaction has ceased.
+Since the evolution law depends explicitly on the dimensionality $p$ of the brane, these final masses likewise depend on $p$, despite the identical initial conditions.
+Thus, the evolution of the rest mass is not merely a transient consequence of the nonminimal interaction but may leave a permanent imprint that persists long after the interaction has ceased.